Nynergy/vexes/README.md

 Project | Description
 --------|------------
-[cascade](https://github.com/Nynergy/cascade) | lightweight todo-list app made to test vexes in production
+[cascade](https://github.com/Nynergy/cascade) | lightweight todo-list app made to test vexes in production [terminal-space](https://github.com/Nynergy/terminal-space) | a game about space, exploration, and making money

 If you know of another app that uses vexes, or you're the creator of an app that uses it, let me know and I can add you to the above table.